-With this in mind, off-the-shelf software providers are finding themselves with greater and greater power as organisations realise they are dependent on these services to grow and succeed in the digital sphere.
-This can, unfortunately, lead to price increases – particularly for ‘credits’-based software that charges per use.
+With this in mind, off-the-shelf software providers are finding themselves with ever more power as organisations realise they are dependent on these services to grow and succeed.
+This inevitivably leads to price creep – particularly for ‘credits’-based software that charges per user.

 Often, investing in a bespoke software solution can save money for an organisation in the long term.
 Whilst the initial investment can be high depending on your project, this is quickly recuperated via the money saved on other software tools.

 For a business, growth is always seen as a good thing.
-However, there’s no denying that rapid expansion comes with its challenges, particularly for organisations which rely on digital tools and services to generate revenue in particular.
+However, there’s no denying that rapid expansion comes with challenges.
+Organisations which rely on digital tools and services to generate revenue in particular.

-By contrast, custom software prevents the need to transfer sensitive data elsewhere and allows for the management of data security internally, making it easier to keep information safe and abide by any security law at play.
+By contrast, custom software prevents the need to transfer sensitive data elsewhere and allows for the management of data security internally.
+This makes it easier to keep information safe and abide by security regulations.

 Free consultation with experts